• Skip to primary navigation

 Instructions

-• Add the curry powder and stir.
+• Add 2 tablespoon Curry powder and stir.

 • You don't want to chop the mushrooms in to too small pieces, as they will get lost in the sauce.
 Keep them nice and chunky.